Mocking Functions 🔗

 A spy is a technique used to monitor the behavior of a function, particularly its input arguments and return values, without altering its behavior.
 Spies let you verify that functions are called with the expected parameters and that they return the correct results.

-Audition does not have a built-in spy concept, however, you can achieve similar functionality by redirecting function calls to a fake function, enabling you to validate both the input arguments and the return value of the original function.
-The following code snippet demonstrates implementing spying with a fake function.
-In this example the original foo function is invoked and its value returned.
-The fake remains entirely transparent to the calling code.
+Audition does not have a built-in spy feature, but you can implement one by redirecting function calls to a fake function.
+In this fake function, you can assert the input arguments, call the original function, verify the results, and return the actual return value.
+The following code example demonstrates how to implement spying using this approach.
+In the example, the original foo function is called, and its return value is transparently passed back.
+The presence of the fake function remains transparent to the calling code.

 int foo(int x); // original function declaration